roman-milk/roman-milk.github.io/the-sweet-slut-in-training.md

  "Yep, and I think the party's over -- at least for you guys," Travers said.
 "Me, I'm going to take her upstairs and party some more.
 Let yourselves out.
 If you hear the walls banging, think nothing of it."

  They all laughed, but knew it was true.
 Travers was going to do exactly what they all wanted to do -- take her upstairs and screw her brains out at least one more time.
 The drunk, horny girl was wet, willing and exhausted.
 Her lean, limber body would be flexible, totally vulnerable, ready to be ravaged.
 Travers slung her over his shoulder, her wet cunt looking them each in the eye as he hauled her off, his cock growing harder with every step.
-Report_Story #1